Last Updated on March 4, 2023 by Andrew Pirie

 In the 33kg Boy’s developmental divisions, he holds the record for (Philippines Bench press-38kg, Deadlift-75.5kg, and Total-165.5kg).

 He also holds the new Philippine record in the 38kg Boy’s developmental category (Squat-70kg, Philippines Bench press-38kg, Total-188kg).

-Dayao is one the best youngest Powerlifter today and World Sub-junior silver medalist Veronica Ompod-43kg, 17 yrs of age of Leyte sports academy (LSA).
+Dayao is one the best youngest Powerlifters today and World Sub-junior silver medalist Veronica Ompod-43kg, 17 yrs of age of Leyte sports academy (LSA).

 Asian Silver medalist Aeron Casamayor 18 yrs old-53kg men’s junior division of Teresa Bodyworx & Daisy Grace Lipasana 52kg women’s junior division of University of Santo Tomas (UST).

-Coach Dayao is humble thanks to Ramon Debuque & Eddie Torres PAP, President (Powerlifting Association of the Philippines), who also gave the powerlifting m of Powerliuper Boy’ Jose Dayao 111 practice weightlifting and chess with his longtime Father, coach Cirilo.
+Coach Dayao is humble thanks to Ramon Debuque & Eddie Torres PAP, President (of the Powerlifting Association of the Philippines).
+They also gave the powerlifting m of Powerliuper Boy Jose Dayao 111 practice weightlifting and chess with his longtime Father, coach Cirilo.

 He is going to play in the 3rd MCCA Non-master 2000 invitational Chess challenge on July 14, 2018, at Caloocan city, PCA 120th Edition Non-master 1950 & Kiddies U14 1900 Chess Tournament on July 21, 2018, at SM Bicutan, and Chess Circle Rapid Tournament on August 5, 2018, at Meralco multi-purpose hall.

 He also plans to go to her Super champion & Olympic Silver medalist ate Hidilyn Diaz, to teach him a better weightlifter.